 Preparation of antibiotic solutions

-The antibiotic is weighed and dissolved in the appropriate solvent,depending upon the antibiotic and the concentrations required.
+Depending upon the antibiotic and the concentrations required, the antibiotic is weighed and dissolved in the appropriate solvent.
 The antibiotic solutions are sterilised using 0.45 µm Millipore filters and two-fold dilutions of the antibiotic are prepared in McCartney bottles using the appropriate sterile diluent.
 The antibiotic dilutions should cover the range appropriate for each antibiotic and for the organisms tested.

 Preparation of antibiotic agar plates